Articles tagged with: Cashflow Model

 Share

-Early Stage “What-if” Economic Analysis – How Useful Is It?
+Early Stage “What-if” Mine Economic Analysis – Its Valuable

 Mining study economics

-Over the years I have worked with both large and small mining companies and watched how they studied potential acquisitions.
+Over my career I have worked with large and small mining companies and seen how they studied projects and potential acquisitions.

-Early stage economics are not right all of the time but more than often they save their company from wasting money on projects unlikely to fly.
+Early stage economics are normally part of this evaluation approach.
+Although they are not correct all of the time, more than often they save their company from wasting money on projects unlikely to fly.

-You don’t have an in-house technical team sitting around ready to hit the ground running.
-Management needs to know if this project has a chance.
-If the project is early stage, sometimes management thinks it is better to put money into the ground rather than on early studies.
+You don’t have an in-house technical team sitting around ready to go.
+Management still needs to know if this project has a chance.
+If the project is early stage, sometimes management thinks its fine to take a gamble, acquire the project, and then put money into the ground rather than spending on early studies.

 It is possible to do both

-The exploration team and management usually have a vision of the potential project, even those projects with only an early resource estimate.
-Each person may have a different opinion on the potential size and scope of what may eventually exist.
-However the question is whether any of those vision have sufficient potential to warrant spending more shareholder money on the project.
+Management and the exploration team usually have a vision for their projects, even those projects with only limited information.
+Each person may have a different opinion on the potential size and scope of what may ultimately exist there.
+However the question is whether any of those visions have sufficient accuracy to warrant spending more shareholder money on the project.

-Some of the junior mining management teams that I have worked with have found it beneficial early on to have a simple internal cashflow model that is simply to tweak to examine “what-if’s” scenarios for the project.
+Some of the junior mining management teams that I have worked with have found it beneficial early on to have a basic internal cashflow model on hand.
+If properly constructed, these are simple to tweak to examine “what-if’s” scenarios.
 Input the potential deposit size and mine life, potential head grades, expected metallurgy, and typical costs to see what the economic outcome is.
-Does this project have a chance and, if not, what tonnage, head grade, recovery, or metal price is required?
+Does this project have a chance and, if not, what tonnage, head grade, recovery, or metal price is required to make it work?
+The simple cashflow model can tell you all of this.

 Early stage modelling adds value

-The tangible benefits to early financial modelling are:
+The tangible benefits to very early financial modelling are:

-• It helps management to think about and better understand their project.
-If done honestly, it will reveal both the good and the bad aspects.
+• It helps management to conceptualize and understand their project.
+If done honestly, it will reveal both the opportunities and threats to success.

-• It helps management to understand what parameters will be most important to resolve and what technical factors can be viewed as secondary.
+• It helps management to understand what technical parameters will be most important for them to resolve and what technical factors can be viewed as secondary.
 This helps guide the on-going exploration and data collection efforts.

-• Periodically updating the economic model with new information will show the if economic trends are getting better or worse.
+• Periodically refreshing the economic model with new information will reveal if the economic trends are getting better or worse.

 Its not 43-101 compliant

-Another caution is that in some cases these early stage un-engineered projections become “cast in stone”, treating them as if they are accurate estimates.
-All subsequent advanced studies somehow need to agree with the original cost guesses, thereby placing unreasonable expectations on the project.
+Another caution is that in some cases these early stage un-engineered projections become “cast in stone”, with management treating them as if they are accurate estimates.
+Then suddenly all subsequent advanced studies must somehow agree with the original cost guesses, thereby placing unreasonable expectations on the project and the people doing the work.

 The bottom line is that it is useful to take a few days to develop a simple cashflow model.
-“Simple” also means that management themselves can tweak the models and don’t need a modeling expert on hand at all times.
-“Simple” means the model should be well written and understandable (see the article Financial Spreadsheet Modelling – Think of Others).
+“Simple” also means that management themselves can tweak the models and don’t need to be modeling expert on hand at all times.
+“Simple” means the model should be well.
+In another block post I discuss why to avoid demonstrating one’s Excel skills in building models.
+Read more on that at this link Financial Spreadsheet Modelling – Think of Others.

-Most companies have a CFO that can easily undertake this modelling, with the help of some technical input.
+Most companies have a CFO that can easily undertake this type of modelling, with the help of some technical input.
+Be careful though, often CFO’s take the simple cashflow model to an unwarranted level of complexity.

-To learn more about simple 1D financial models, read my blog “Project Economics – Simple 1D Model” .
+The simplest of all models is the one-dimensional approach.
+To learn more about the concept behind a simple 1D financial models, read the blog post “Project Economics – Simple 1D Model” .

 Note: If you would like to get notified when new blogs are posted, then sign up on the KJK mailing list on the website.
 Otherwise I post notices on LinkedIn, so follow me at: https://www.linkedin.com/in/kenkuchling/.